srisym/pdsnd_github/README.md

 ### Credits
 It's important to give proper credit.
 Add links to any repo that inspired you or blogposts you consulted.

+My notes

+Bikeshare Project Cloning to Git
+    Date this clone Created -  December 28th, 2021
+    Project Title: Bikeshare Project
+    Description: Review the bikeshare data files with the python script Files used: Chicago, New York, Washington bikeshare data csv files Readme txt has all the resources that have been used to complete the project.